kmaho17/shinpokered-rebalanced/README.md

 - Fuschia mart sells hyper potions per Yellow version

-#Added hidden items:
+#Changes to item locations:
 - Added a hidden max revive in celadon city
 - Added a hidden super potion in celadon city
 - Added a hidden moon stone in diglett's cave
 - Added a hidden nugget in diglett's cave
-- Added hidden potion on route 22
+- Added a hidden potion on route 22
 - Additional hidden potion in viridian city
 - Added two hidden repels to pewter city
 - Added a hidden great ball and pokedoll on route 6
 - Added hidden max revive on route 11
 - Added hidden ultra ball on route 8
+- Water Gun TM has been replaced by a super repel in Mt.
+Moon, and it is now found in the Pewter Museum

 </details>